LEFTLANE

 Frequently asked questions

+New Zealand drives on the left, and most rental cars are right-hand drive — the steering wheel is on the right and the indicator stalk is reversed from most US cars.
+For Americans, the left-side rule itself is straightforward; the first ten minutes after rental pickup are where it feels strange, even for confident drivers.

 Yes.
-New Zealand drives on the left.
-Most rental cars are right-hand drive, with the steering wheel on the right side of the cabin and the indicator stalk reversed from most left-hand-drive cars.
-New Zealand's road transport agency, Waka Kotahi NZTA, publishes dedicated visitor guidance because the left-side adjustment is a documented issue for international drivers.

-Visitors can typically drive in New Zealand on a valid overseas license for up to 12 months, provided the license is in English or accompanied by an approved translation or International Driving Permit.
-Specific eligibility, age, and document requirements are set by NZTA — confirm the current rules before you travel.
+Visitors can typically drive in New Zealand on a valid overseas license for up to 12 months, provided the license is in English or carried with an approved translation or International Driving Permit.
+Age, eligibility, and document rules are set by Waka Kotahi NZTA — confirm the current requirements before you travel.

 Are travel times in New Zealand really longer than the map suggests?